shutimahan/PyramidSolitaire/README.md

 After the game has started, use the commands below to proceed with game.
 Every input should be written in the console:
 ![rm1](Img/rm1.png)

--Remove 1 card from the pyramid: input "rm1" followed by the row and card number of the card. (ex. "rm1 2 4" removes the fourth card from row 2)
+-Remove 1 card from the pyramid: input "rm1" followed by the row and card number of the card. (ex. "rm1 7 1" removes the 1st card from row 7)

 -Remove 2 cards from the pyramid: input "rm2" followed by the row and card numbers of each card. (ex. "rm2 2 4 7 7" removes the fourth card from row 2 and the 7th card from row 7)